 If you have heard about our Case Interview End-to-end Program, you’ll know that we divided the case interview into 3 aspects: math, intuition, and tips & techniques.
 The second aspect: Business intuition is in fact the most difficult to improve in.
 The good news is: “Case studies” are a great source to improve it.
 You’ll find endless valuable insights, general knowledge and inspiration for creativity in case interviews.

 2.3.
-Ok great, but where can I find those case study interviews?
+Where I can find those case study interviews?

 The best place to look for case study materials is the websites of consulting firms.
 A good example of what a case study looks like is from McKinsey Website or you can find it in our article about Case Interview examples.
 Each consulting firm publicizes its case study interview regularly on its website.
 Just go to their main pages and type “case study” into the search field.